Operation Linebacker II: "Peace is at hand"

 Kissinger then flew on to Saigon on the 18th to discuss the terms with Thieu.
 The South Vietnamese president was not happy with either the new agreement or with Kissinger, who he felt had betrayed him.
 Although Kissinger knew Thieu's negotiating position, he had not informed him of the changes made in Paris nor had his approval been sought.
 Kissinger "had negotiated on behalf of the South Vietnamese government provisions that he, Thieu, had already rejected".
 Thieu completely castigated the agreement and proposed 129 textual changes to the document.
 He went further, demanding that the Demilitarized Zone separating the two Vietnams be recognized as a true international border and not as a "provisional military demarcation line" (as had been stipulated in the Geneva Accords) and that South Vietnam be recognized as a sovereign state.
 The supreme irony, in the words of Stanley Karnow, had now arrived: "having fought a war to defend South Vietnam's independence, the United States was now denying its legitimacy."

 Thieu then went one step further on 26 October, and publicly released an altered version of the text that made the South Vietnamese provisions look even worse than they actually were.
-The North Vietnamese leadership, believing that they had been hoodwinked by Kissinger, responded by broadcasting portions of the agreement that gave the impression that the agreement conformed to Washington and Saigon's objectives.
+(Note: Thieu alleged, for instance, that the U.S. would cease all aid to South Vietnam and that, according to the clauses of the agreement, all members of the Southern government would have to resign.)
+The North Vietnamese leadership, believing that they had been deceived by Kissinger, responded by broadcasting portions of the agreement that gave the impression that the agreement conformed to Washington and Saigon's objectives.
 Kissinger, hoping to both reassure the Communists of America's sincerity, and convince Thieu of the administration's dedication to a compromise, held a televised press conference at the White House during which he announced "[w]e believe that peace is at hand."